OSGConnect/tutorial-R/README.md

 	user	   ID: 3796250   5/13 09:50      _      _      1      1 3796250.0
 	...

-You can follow the status of your job cluster with the `connect watch` command, which shows `condor_q` output that refreshes each 5 seconds.
+You can follow the status of your job cluster with the `condor_watch_q` command, which shows `condor_q` output that refreshes each 5 seconds.
 Press `control-C` to stop watching.

 Since our jobs prints to standard out, we can check the output files.
 Let's see what one looks like: